Get a head start on university computer science concepts

 Hands-on projects will form the bulk of the work for the class and will seek to teach students the data science lifecycle: data selection and cleaning, feature engineering, model selection, and prediction methodologies.

-This program has application requirements for admission.
-Eligible applicants who submit all requirements successfully will be reviewed and notified via email of an admission decision within 3 weeks.
-Early application is strongly encouraged.
+The program has application requirements for admission.
+Eligible applicants who successfully submit all requirements will be reviewed and notified via email of an admission decision within 3 weeks.

-Applicants are required to provide answers to the following during the online registration process:
+Applicants are required to provide the following during the online registration process:

 - Do you have any experience related to data science?